longenbach/F1_Fantasy/README.md

 For the details see [fantasy rules](https://fantasy.formula1.com/game-rules).

 ## F1 Fantasy Points:
 Fantasy points are based on qualifying, the race, and position relative to your teammate.
-For the exact details see [fantasy points](https://fantasy.formula1.com/points-scoring).
+For the details see [fantasy points](https://fantasy.formula1.com/points-scoring).

-## F1 Fantasy Optimization:
+## Team Optimization: